One possible ending to stories in which the hero or heroes are trapped

 - Done absolutely awesomely in Orson Scott Card's Pastwatch: The Redemption of Christopher Columbus.
 The plot is rather complicated, but suffice it to say it emerges that our own timeline is the product of interference from another timeline, in which the Tlaxcalans of Central America conquered Europe and possibly the world.
 (The author does an excellent job of making it sound plausible).
 The people of that timeline viewed the Tlaxcalan invasion as the greatest catastrophe in human history, and so they altered their own timeline, by motivating Christopher Columbus to sail west (with a holographic God).
 Of course, in the story our own timeline appears to be headed for human extinction, so the characters make their own alteration, preventing both the Central American and European civilisations from wiping each other out.
 They are apparently more successful than the original alterers.

 - This is because the protagonists have realized that the reason the original "interventionists" failed was because they made a single alteration and didn't see it through.
 Instead of sending a holo-recording, they decide to send three people with a plan for each.
 One's job is to destroy Columbus's ships and die in the process, preventing him from returning to Europe.
 Another, a native Mayan, has to unify the Central American peoples and teach them a milder version of Christianity.
 The third, an African female, has to teach Columbus the error of his ways and, along with him, unify and educate the peoples of the Caribbean islands in the same manner as her partner.
 The end result is that, when the ocean-going ships from the new American confederation arrive to Europe, they do so as equals.
 This prevents the world dominated by either the Europeans or the Native Americans.
-This still fails to explain the lack of an ecological catastrophe in this version of history.
+No direct explanation is given for the lack of an ecological catastrophe in this version of history.

 - Averted in Animorphs.
 When the kids travel back in time to stop Visser 4 from messing with history, they consider using the Time Matrix to change history for the better.
 However, they hit the Reset Button by accident and put everything back the way it was (minus one host body for Visser 4).